stellar/stellar-protocol/ecosystem/README.md

   implemented.
 * **Superseded: [New Final SEP]** - A SEP that which was previously final but has been superseded by a new, final SEP.
 Both SEPs should reference each other.
+* **Deprecated** - A SEP that was previously on an active track but has been deprecated and is no longer suggested for use.
+There may be legacy usage of a deprecated SEP.

 ## List of Proposals